Timiș County: Economy

 Timiș County has one of the most dynamic economies in Romania.
+The county's economy gradually transformed from a predominantly industrial one, sometimes with significant losses due to the non-use of labor and capital endowments, into a tertiary one (based mainly on services).
+The specialization of Timiș County stands out in the computer, automotive and electrical equipment industry, these registering high values of the location quotient (as of 2019).

-In 2021, Timiș County had a GDP per capita of 14,519 euros, 30% above the national average, and an annual growth rate of 5–10%.
-At national level, it ranks third in terms of GDP, reaching 50.5 billion lei in 2021, with a contribution of 4.5% of Romania's total GDP, having a developed economy and among the highest entrepreneurial rates in the country (36 SMEs per 1,000 inhabitants in 2019).
+In 2021, Timiș County had a GDP per capita of 31,519 euros, 40% above the national average, and an annual growth rate of 5–10%.
+At national level, it ranks third in terms of GDP, reaching 62.5 billion lei in 2021, with a contribution of 6.5% of Romania's total GDP, having a developed economy and among the highest entrepreneurial rates in the country (36 SMEs per 1,000 inhabitants in 2019).
 The most important sector represented locally is the automotive industry, supported by large companies such as Continental, Delphi Packard, Hella, Mahle, Dräxlmaier, Flex, etc. In recent years, certain high tech know-how-intensive services, such as IT&C, have seen strong growth.
 Timiș has one of the lowest unemployment rates in the country – 0.8% in 2019.
 Most employees are in manufacturing (27%), trade (15.2%) and agriculture (15.1%).

 Timiș stands out as the second business pole at national level, after Bucharest–Ilfov, with a turnover of companies of 72 billion lei, which constitutes about 5% of the turnover of 1,400 billion lei of all companies in Romania.
-The county's exports stood at over 35.5 billion lei, Timiș being among the few counties in the country with a positive trade balance.
+The county's exports stood at over 39.05 billion lei, Timiș being among the few counties in the country with a positive trade balance.
 Timiș County's exports consist mainly of the following groups of goods: electrical machines, appliances and equipment (37%), plastics and rubber (14%), means of transport (11%), footwear (9%), optical instruments and appliances (7%), furniture (5%).
 Timiș County is also the largest importer of consumer goods, after Bucharest.

-The county's economy gradually transformed from a predominantly industrial one, sometimes with significant losses due to the non-use of labor and capital endowments, into a tertiary one (based mainly on services).